IMGT-CNRS/StatAssembly/README.md

 ## Output

+The expected output from execution is present in `example_files/results/`.

 ### Memory consumption
 The script uses hundreds of Mo up to some Gb for a several Mo locus.
 Some Gb of memory should be reserved depending on the BAM file.